Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Eigenvalues of the fixed points

 and verify the second condition (Eq.~(S18)).
-Equation (\ref{AH_min}) is consistent with the predictions for the existence of a periodic solution in (\ref{dde_tau_1}) for a special form of $g(z)$ as discussed in Sec.~\ref{sec_theorem_periodic}.
+Equation (\ref{AH_min}) is consistent with the predictions for the existence of a periodic solution in (\ref{dde_tau_1}) for a special form of $g(z)$ as discussed in Section~\ref{sec_theorem_periodic}.
 However, this result is more general and applies to a smooth $f$ of any shape.
 Thus, Eq.~(\ref{AH_min}) allows one to determine the value of $\tau$ at which it is possible for the stable cycle to be born from the fixed point at the landscape minimum.
 The first AH bifurcation, AH1, is highlighted by the vertical red dashed line in Fig.~\ref{fig_eigenvalues_min}, and the respective values of real and imaginary parts of the eigenvalues are highlighted by red filled circles.
 At $\tau_{\textrm{AH2}} \frac{5\pi}{2|J|}$ the second AH bifurcation occurs, as a result of which a saddle cycle could be born around the minimum.
 The second AH bifurcation, AH2, is highlighted with the vertical dashed cyan line in Fig.~\ref{fig_eigenvalues_min}, and the respective values of real and imaginary parts of the eigenvalues are highlighted by yellow filled circles.

 For a fixed point at the maximum of $V$, $J 0$, and Fig.~\ref{fig_eigenvalues_max} shows $\frac{\lambda_k}{J} \frac{W_{k}(J\tau)}{J\tau}$ as a function of $J\tau 0$.
-One can see that, as also confirmed by the analysis in Supplementary Notes, at any $\tau 0$ there is one real positive eigenvalue $\lambda_1$ (orange line), so this fixed point is always unstable for non-negative $\tau$.
-However, it is important to appreciate that for $J \tau \big(0,\frac{3\pi}{2} \big)$, this point is a saddle-focus with a one-dimensional unstable manifold and an infinite-dimensional stable manifold.
+One can see that, as also confirmed by the analysis in Section S-I of Supplementary Note, at any $\tau 0$ there is one real positive eigenvalue $\lambda_1$ (orange line), so this fixed point is always unstable for non-negative $\tau$.
+However, it is important to appreciate that for $J \tau \big(0,\frac{3\pi}{2} \big)$, this point is a saddle-focus with a one-dimensional unstable manifold and an infinite-dimensional (codimension-one) stable manifold.
 As shown in (S19) of Supplementary Note, at $J \tau \frac{3\pi}{2}$, or at